We will be posting all lecture materials on the course syllabus.

 - Python for Data Analysis (Available as eBook for Berkeley students).
 This book provides a good reference for the Pandas library.

 Because data science is a relatively new and rapidly evolving discipline there is no single ideal textbook for this subject.
-Instead, you can find useful reading among the following collection of books, all of which are free.
+The instructors are in the process of developing an online textbook for the course, but this is still a work in progress.
+You can find useful reading among the following collection of books, all of which are free.

 - All of Statistics This book is a great, broad introduction to mathematical statistics.
 It begins with probability concepts (e.g. Bayes’ theorem), works through many statistical inference topics (e.g. hypothesis testing, decision theory, and bootstrap, and also includes statistical modeling (e.g. regression and causal inference).
 The textbook as a whole covers many more ideas from statistics than will be used in or needed for this course, but students may still find it useful to reference specific topics within it to supplement ideas covered in lecture or review ideas from previous courses.
 For example: